ScriptsfromZee/Mini-Shopping-Cart-/README.md

 ## Code Overview

 The application is built using basic HTML and JavaScript.
-The JavaScript code initializes the cart quantity and includes logic for calculating costs and taxes.
-The total cost is calculated based on a simple formula and a tax rate of 10% is applied to the total cost.